 Once you have the details about mediation, you must communicate carefully with your spouse.
 Keep in mind that you may both be reeling from the changes taking place, so this is a great time to tread lightly.

 Choose a time when conflict is limited between the two of you.
-Don't pick the moment that a child is challenging or one of you is late to a meeting.
+Don't pick the moment a child is challenging or one of you is late to a meeting.
 You know when those moments are, and the best thing you can do is to avoid them.

 In some cases, direct conversation leads to conflict each and every time.
 If that's the case for you, consider sending an email or text instead.
 Not only does it give the other person a few minutes (or hours) to think about their response, but it allows them to do so at a time that is convenient for them.

 If necessary, reach out to your mediator for assistance.
-On rare occasion, I work with clients who request that I contact their spouse on their behalf.
+On rare occasions, I work with clients who request that I contact their spouse on their behalf.
 In those cases, I send either an email or a letter introducing myself and the mediation process.
 I also invite the spouse to schedule a call to discuss any questions or concerns they may have.

 If you have resources related to mediation (or divorce in general), you may choose to share them with your spouse in an attempt to get him or her on board.